bschlaman/chess/README.md

 `[ (board)  ][         (capt_code)                 ][                  (delta_vec)                       ]`

 `capt_code` is simply a mapping of a 2d directional vector to 1d space, where the relationship is a capture enum.
 `delta_vec` is the rayVec concept from [this CPW article](https://www.chessprogramming.org/Vector_Attacks).
-It essentially returns the increment given a board vector.
+It essentially returns the increment given a board vector that should be used when traversing that vector (ray).